Gawith Burridge Terms Of Engagement

 If you have a Complaint

-28. We will provide you with a competent, timely service following your instructions, but if you have any complaint at all about our service please raise it with the partner responsible for your matter, or, if you prefer, any other partner in our firm.
+33. We are committed to providing you with competent, timely service.
+If you have a complaint about our service please raise it with the partner responsible for your matter, or any other partner in our firm.

-29. If it cannot be resolved immediately to your satisfaction we shall appoint a partner who has not been involved in your matter to deal with it promptly and fairly.
+34. If your complaint cannot be resolved immediately to your satisfaction, we will appoint a partner who has not been involved in your matter to deal with it promptly and fairly.

-30. If you are not satisfied with the outcome, you have the right to take the matter up with the New Zealand Law Society which runs a complaints service.
-The New Zealand Law Society may be contacted by writing to PO Box 5041, Lambton Quay, Wellington 6145.
+35. If you are not satisfied with the outcome, you have the right to take the matter up with the New Zealand Law Society which runs a complaints service.
+The New Zealand Law Society may be contacted on 0800 261 801.